latchset/custodia/API.md

 The value must be representable as a valid JSON string.
 Keys are validated before being stored, unknown key types or invalid JSON values are refused and an error is returned.

+NOTE: As an alternative it is possible to send a simple "raw" value by setting the Content-type of the request to "application/octet-stream".
+In this case the value will be base64 encoded when received and can be accessed as a base64 encoded value in the JSON string when the default GET format is used.
+Sending the "Accept: application/octet-stream" header will instead cause the GET operation to return just the raw value that was originally sent.

 Key Exchange Message